Apply Now

 Basic Eligibility Requirements:

-- Must be certified organic or in transition to becoming certified organic
+- Business applicants must be certified organic or in transition to becoming certified organic

 - Based in Colorado

-- A current CGC Business Member or apply now!
+- A current CGC Business Member (contact lily@coloradograinchain.com to sign up--it's free!)

 - Project proposal that demonstrates market connectivity with at least three partnerships along the grain supply chain and speaks to the longevity/sustainability of the proposed project

-- Submit completed application by August 4, 2025 (applications coming soon!)
+- Submit completed application by September 8, 2025

 - View Allowable and Unallowable Costs & Activities (here) - examples are subject to change year to year based on focus areas